Unvanquished/updater/README.md

 ### Build aria2
 ```
 brew install autoconf automake libtool pkg-config gettext
+cd aria2
-# If building on M1, target x86 by running in Rosetta: arch -x86_64 ./mac-build-aria.sh
+# If building on M1, target x86 by running in Rosetta: arch -x86_64 ../build-aria.sh
 # (the --target option to configure doesn't seem to have any effect)
-./mac-build-aria.sh
+../build-aria.sh
+cd ..
 ```

 ### Build updater